Johannes-Harald/Colmar/README.md

    - Right click on the html file and copy path and paste the link into a browser omnibox to view the website.

+--- PLEASE EMAIL FEEDBACK ON THIS PROJECT TO THIS ADDRESS: > whsjuna@gmail.com ---